 While oversight of risk management remains the primary responsibility of the Board, each committee has specific roles and responsibilities in relation to risk management.
-The Audit Committee monitors all operational risks, including a regular review of the areas of highest risk.
+The Audit and Risk Committee monitors all operational risks, including a regular review of the areas of highest risk.
 The Asset and Liability Committee (ALCO) monitors all credit and market risks.
-The Credit Sub-Committee assesses and reviews community lending risks.